-*At this time i will not be offering breeding rights until I produce a third to fourth generation.
-Due to the heavy line breeding that has been done by other breeders, I want to expand the pedigree. *This means that the pedigree needs new bloodlines as the same bloodline has been used over and over without adding any new, which in return if not done you start to loose important traits like structure, temperament and add health issues.
+*At this time I will not be offering breeding rights until I produce a third to fourth generation.
+Due to the heavy line breeding that has been done by other breeders, I want to expand the pedigree. *This means that the pedigree needs new bloodlines as the same bloodline has been used over and over without adding any new, which in return if not done you start to lose important traits like structure, temperament and add health issues.

 **This is the reason I have invested into this breed, to help expand the lines for future responsible breeders of the long coat Dalmatians.

 ALL WE ASK YOU: